burlachenkok/burtorch/README_4_EXPERIMENTS.md

 # Reliable Measurements

 Please use provided scripts to prepare your environment from:

 * `prepare folder`: The most critical thing you need to fix the clock rate of CPU during experiments.

 * `use 2nd CPU core`: Please launch experiments in the second CPU Core, because first CPU core very often use by system to handle interrupts in the kernel of OS.

 # BaseLines

-The baselines scripts for experiments in the paper available here:
+The baseline scripts for the experiments presented in the paper are available here:

 * experiments/exp1_tiny_example
 * experiments/exp2_small_example
 * experiments/exp3_small_example_loading